Subsidence Repair Cost

 Type of Subsidence Repair Method

 The type of subsidence repair method that is used can affect the overall cost of the job.
-For example, the value of the mass concrete method of underpinning on a 2-bedroom terraced house is around £5000-£7000 on average, whereas the cost for the mini piling method on the same size property is around £20,000-£22,000 on average.
+For example, the cost of the mass concrete method of underpinning on a 2-bedroom terraced house is around £5000-£7000 on average, whereas the cost for the mini piling method on the same size property is around £20,000-£22,000 on average.

 Size of Property

-The size of your property can also affect the overall cost of the job by quite a significant amount.
+The size of your property can also affect the overall cost of the job by a significant amount.
 For example, the price for Resin injector underpinning on a 2-bedroom terraced house is around £4000-£5000 on average.

 In contrast, the same type of subsidence fix on a four-bedroom detached house is around £15,000-£17,000 on average.